Trial Search Results

 Biomarkers for the Detection of Lymphatic Insufficiency

 Acquired lymphedema is a disease that causes chronic swelling of the limb(s).
 It is frequently under-recognized or misdiagnosed.
 This study is designed to lead to the development of an accurate, noninvasive, blood test to allow testing for lymphedema.
 This approach is particularly useful to investigate relative responses to treatment interventions.

 Stanford is currently accepting patients for this trial.

-- Procedure: tissue sampling
+- Procedure: phlebotomy